-These job offers often include information that is not typical in New Zealand such as:
+Many of these job offers often include information that is not typical in New Zealand such as:

-Our helpline is open from 8am – 8pm Monday to Friday and 9am – 5pm on weekends.
+Our help service is open from 8am – 8pm Monday to Friday and 9am – 5pm on weekends.